Granite Garage Floors logo

 What Is Granite Garage Floors?

-Granite Garage Floors is a franchise in the Construction & Home Improvement category that sells, markets, and installs or refurbishes residential concrete garage floor epoxy coating systems.
-The operational model is mobile/on-site, with franchisees operating vehicles and using on-site equipment to perform installations.
-Primary customers are residential homeowners (B2C).
-The core service bundle centers on preparing concrete via industrial diamond grinding machines connected to vacuum systems and applying industrial-grade epoxy coatings.
+Granite Garage Floors is a franchise that sells, markets, and installs residential concrete garage floor coating systems using an epoxy coating system.
+Franchised businesses operate as specialty contractors performing on-site installations for residential homeowners, with sources of customers and leads that include builders, designers, architects, remodelers, and direct marketing to consumers.
+The core service bundle includes concrete surface preparation via industrial diamond grinding connected to vacuum systems and the application and refurbishing of industrial-grade epoxy coatings.

 Granite Garage Floors Franchise: Pros and Cons